 Students who do not meet the 67% completion rule and/or the cumulative grade point average requirement, or who fail to meet the requirements of their Academic Progress Plan, will be placed on Ineligible status.
-Students in Ineligible Status are not eligible to receive federal or state financial aid funds.
+Students in Ineligible

 Reinstatement

 Students may regain their eligibility for federal student aid after completing enough courses to bring their cumulative GPA up to at least 2.0 and/or their cumulative completion rate up to at least 67%.
 Financial aid eligibility for students who have exceeded the Maximum Timeframe can be reinstated only if an appeal for reevaluation of Maximum Timeframe and an Academic Progress Plan have been submitted and approved.